USB Data Recovery Software: Recover Deleted Files from Flash Drive

 Undelete Protected Data

-You can always ensure successful data recovery before it is lost.
-Activate Recovery Vault to make invisible copies of deleted files and keep them protected from accidental deletion.
+You can always guarantee successful data recovery before it is lost by activating Recovery Vault to make invisible copies of deleted files and keep them protected from accidental deletion.
 When active, Recovery Vault helps make the recovery process fast (a matter of a few seconds) and 100% efficient.
 All the original metadata stays intact.
-Keep in mind that you’ll need to enable data protection to benefit with Recovery Vault.
+Keep in mind that you'll need to enable Recovery Vault before files are deleted for this feature to work.

 Recover Deleted Files from a Pen Drive Without Software

-If you don’t want to install a USB data recovery software application, there are other ways to recover deleted files from a pendrive.
+If you don't want to install USB data recovery software, there are other ways to recover deleted files from a pen drive.

 Restore Deleted Files from a USB Drive Using CMD